Mathematical and numerical modeling of coupled oxygen dynamics and neuronal electrophysiology: Conclusions

-We analyze the effect of different reductions in blood concentration compared to the baseline value.
-Based on the blood depression trend, we model a $30\%$ and $70\%$ decrease in blood concentration, reproducing both a subclinical ($30\%$) and severe ($70\%$) ischemia.
+We analyze the effect of different percentage reductions in blood volume compared to the baseline value.
+Based on the blood depression trend, we model a $30\%$, $60\%$ and $70\%$ decrease in blood concentration, reproducing both a subclinical ($30\%-60\%$) and severe ($70\%$) ischemia.
 The parameters for the blood flow trend are listed in Table \ref{tab:ischemia_params_30}.
 Since there is no significant variation in the electro-metabolic cerebral system after cellular swelling for subclinical ischemia, the simulation is performed in a reduced time interval, without waiting for the end of the ischemic episode.
 The initial conditions for both the metabolic and electrical models are listed in Table \ref{table:initial_conditions_0D}.
 Figure \ref{fig:simulation_ischemia_short} shows a comparison of different scenarios in a limited time window: we analyze the sensitivity of the neuronal model with respect to different ischemic severity levels $\delta$.
-The first row presents a temporal zoom ($t \in [41,\,41.35]\,\mathrm{s}$), where is evident that the simulation with severe ischemia exhibits a higher firing frequency compared to the subclinical cases.
-In the second row we extend the time window ($t \in [41,\,47]\,\mathrm{s}$) in order to appreciate the complete bursting behavior of the severe case.
-Figure \ref{fig:simulation_ischemia_20} compares a subclinical ischemia (middle column; 30\% cerebral blood flow reduction with onset over 10--15\,s and recovery governed by the piecewise depression $A(t)$) with a severe ischemia (right column; 70\% reduction with prolonged depression), each column displaying the transmembrane potential and ionic concentrations, ATP/ADP dynamics, and oxygen levels in blood, extracellular space (ECS), neuron, and astrocyte.
+The first row presents a temporal zoom ($t \in [41,\,41.35]\,\mathrm{s}$), where the simulation with severe ischemia exhibits a higher firing frequency compared to the subclinical cases.
+In the second row we extend the time window ($t \in [40,\,47]\,\mathrm{s}$) in order to appreciate the complete bursting behavior of the severe case.
+Figure \ref{fig:simulation_ischemia_20} compares a subclinical ischemia (second and third columns: 30\%-60\% cerebral blood flow reduction with onset over 10--15\,s) with a severe ischemia (right column: 70\% reduction with prolonged depression), each column displaying the transmembrane potential and ionic concentrations, ATP/ADP dynamics, and oxygen levels in blood, extracellular space (ECS), neuron, and astrocyte.
 The subclinical case represents a transient episode of neurological dysfunction caused by the focal brain ischemia without tissue injury.
-A reduction in cerebral blood flow of up to $20-30\%$ of the baseline value may not cause permanent neuronal damage due to the activation of compensatory mechanisms, such as cerebral autoregulation \cite{cipolla2009cerebral} and energy coupling, that can keep the system near physiological condition.
+A mild reduction in cerebral blood flow may not cause permanent neuronal damage due to the activation of compensatory mechanisms, such as cerebral autoregulation \cite{cipolla2009cerebral} and energy coupling, that can keep the system close to physiological condition.
+These processes help the brain to maintain an appropriate supply of oxygen and nutrients, even under conditions of reduced blood flow.
+The membrane potential shows only a slight, transient frequency modulation at onset, preserving a physiological pattern.